Class of 2012 John Edward Jones Memorial Award

 - Committed to exemplifying a healthy work/life balance

-- A second year student at the UVA School of Medicine, including MD dual-degree programs.
+- A second year MD student at the UVA School of Medicine, including MD dual-degree programs.

 The application process:

-- A letter of recommendation from a faculty member or peer;
+- A letter of recommendation from a faculty member or peer with first-hand experience with the nominee’s leadership efforts;

-- A personal statement by the nominee, which does not exceed 400 words, assessing their leadership efforts in eliminating inequities in medical education and health care for minorities
+- A personal statement written by the nominee, which does not exceed 400 words, assessing their leadership efforts in improving access to care and addressing educational, health care and societal needs of patients and local communities.

 If you have any questions, please contact us.